RodrigoPalazon/Milestone-3/README.md

 ### Home Page

--	 Slideshow - A página inicial utiliza um slideshow de imagens built in jQuery .
+-	 Slideshow - The Home page uses a slideshow of images built in jQuery.
 I used three images of books that the user can control their slides by pressing the arrows left and right.
 - Body Text - When a user first visits the site, or is logged out, they are shown a different heading and body text than if they are logged in.
 This is so the text is relevant to their log in status.
 Someone who is already logged in does not need the links for register or log in, and someone who is not a registered user cannot add a review.

 ### Book Reviews

 -	Search bar – The search bar is placed at the top of the 'All Books' page so that users can search for a book review easily without having to look through all the currently submitted reviews.

 ### My Profile

--	My Reviews – The user will have their own book reviews here, and they will be in the same display format as on the ‘All Books'page.
+-	My Books – The user will have their own book reviews here, and they will be in the same display format as on the ‘All Books'page.
 This is so each user has quick and easy access to all reviews they have posted, and they can be easily edited from here.
 If the user has not yet left any reviews, text will appear linking them to the add review page.
 -   Deleting and Editing - The user has manners to delete and edit the whole information from his book posted previously.
-The button
-'EDIT' brings the user to the form with the book's posted information and the form's field the replace their information and update it to the main and  user's profile list.
+The button 'EDIT' brings the user to the form with the book's posted information and the form's field the replace their information and update it to the main and  user's profile list.

 ### Add/Edit Book Review, Register/Log In Pages